 One of Peru’s first geocacheing tours, which takes you around a valley high in the Andes, where you can explore ancient archeological sites, hike a canyon with old red sandstone towers, meet an artisan who weaves fabric on traditional looms, and much more.

-Get ready to geocache Peru!
+Get ready for this geocaching tour in Peru!
 This GeoTour will take you on a journey around a valley high in the Andes and far from the typical tourist trail.
 You’ll see rural life as it is lived by everyday Peruvians.
 The valley offers a mix of the new, the old and the ancient.
-Explore all of it, from 600 year old pre-Incan archeological sites, to neighborhoods where farmers still plow with mules, to a local technical school where scientific studies are being conducted to develop new strains of potatoes.
+Explore all of it, from 600-year-old pre-Incan archeological sites to neighborhoods where farmers still plow with mules, to a local technical school where scientific studies are being conducted to develop new strains of potatoes.

 What you are booking